 Conventional extracellular recording techniques were employed to examine the receptive field properties of LGN neurons in nine adult owl monkeys (Aotus trivirgatus).
-In seven owl monkeys single units were recorded directly from neurons in the LGN.
-In the remaining two monkeys recordings were made from LGN cell afferent axons in V1 where intrinsic neuronal activity was inhibited by the GABAA agonist muscimol (Chapman et al., 1991; Boyd et al., 1998).
+Seven adult owl monkeys were used for directly recording from neurons in the LGN.
+In the remaining two monkeys recordings were made from LGN cell afferent axons in V1 where intrinsic neuronal activity was inhibited by the GABAA agonist muscimol while preserving afferent activity (Chapman et al., 1991; Boyd et al., 1998).
 All monkeys were handled according to the National Institutes of Health Guide for the Care and Use of Animals under an approved protocol from the Vanderbilt University Animal Care Committee.
-Animals were premedicated with injectable atropine (0.1 mg/kg), Acepromazine (0.5-1 mg/kg) and dexamethasone (2 mg/kg).
+Animals were pre-medicated with injectable atropine (0.1 mg/kg), Acepromazine (0.5-1 mg/kg) and dexamethasone (2 mg/kg).
 Anesthesia was induced with an intramuscular injection of ketamine HCL (8-12 mg/kg) and mask inhalation of Isoflurane.
-Animals were maintained with these anesthetics while a cannula was inserted into the femoral vein of one hind-limb for subsequent delivery of anesthetic and paralytic agents.
-Anesthesia then was maintained with injections of ketamine for the remainder of the surgical manipulations.
+Animals were maintained with this anesthesia while a cannula was inserted into the femoral vein of one hind-limb for subsequent delivery of anesthetic and paralytic agents.
+Anesthesia was maintained with injections of ketamine for the remainder of the surgical manipulations.
 After a cannula was placed in the trachea, the animals were mounted in a stereotaxic apparatus, the scalp was reflected on the midline and stainless steel screws were inserted in the skull over the frontal lobe for recording EEGs to monitor general levels of arousal.
-Animals were then paralyzed with an intravenous injection of 1-1.5 mg/kg vecuronium bromide (Norcuron) and artificially ventilated with a mixture of 75% N2O, 23.5% O2 and 1.5% CO2 delivered at a rate of 28-35 strokes/min with a volume of about 15 cc to maintain the peak end tidal CO2 level at 4%.
-Paralysis and anesthesia were maintained by intravenous infusion of vecuronium bromide (0.2 mg $\cdot$ kg-1 $\cdot$ h-1) and sufentanil citrate (Sufenta: 12-15 μg $\cdot$ kg-1 $\cdot$ h-1) mixed in 5% dextrose lactated Ringer's delivered at a rate of about 2.7 ml/h.
+Animals were then paralyzed with an intravenous injection of 1-1.5 mg/kg vecuronium bromide (Norcuron) and artificially ventilated with a mixture of 75% $N_2O$ , 23.5% $O_2$ and 1.5% $CO_2$ delivered at a rate of 28-35 strokes/min with a volume of about 15 cc to maintain the peak end tidal $CO_2$ level at 4%.
+Paralysis and anesthesia were maintained by intravenous infusion of vecuronium bromide (0.2 mg $\cdot$ kg-1 $\cdot$ h-1) and sufentanil citrate (Sufenta: 12-15 $\mu$ g $\cdot$ kg-1 $\cdot$ h-1) mixed in 5% dextrose lactated Ringer's delivered at a rate of about 2.7 ml/h.

-For LGN recording, a small craniotomy (4×5 mm) was made over the location of the LGN according to stereotaxic coordinates established previously and the dura reflected.
+For LGN recording, a small craniotomy (4x5 mm) was made over the location of the LGN according to stereotaxic coordinates established previously and the dura reflected.
 The brain was protected with a layer of agar.
-After the electrode was inserted into the brain, the opening in the skull was covered with an additional layer of paraffin wax to ensure recording stability.
-For recordings made from silenced V1, holes were drilled directly over the area centralis representation in V1 in the posterior lateral cortex; the dura in the hole was incised, and 25-50 F1 of 50 mM muscimol were applied to the exposed cortex for 5-10 minutes to silence cortical cellular activity.
+After the electrode was inserted into the brain the opening in the skull was covered with an additional layer of paraffin wax to ensure recording stability.
+For recordings made from silenced V1, holes were drilled directly over the area centralis representation in V1 in the posterior lateral cortex; the dura in the hole was incised, and 25-50 Fl of 50 mM muscimol was applied to the exposed cortex for 5-10 minutes to silence cortical cellular activity.
 The cortical surface was then rinsed with saline before sealing the craniotomy (Chapman et al., 1991; Boyd et al., 1998).
 Muscimol was reapplied to the cortical surface as soon as there were signs of recovery of neural activity.
 Generally cortical neural activity did not recover for at least 8 hours.